atanugiri/DLCDatabaseSetup/README.md

 This repository provides the database foundation.
 For ghrelin-specific behavioral analysis, see:
 - [GhrelinBehaviorQuantification](https://github.com/atanugiri/GhrelinBehaviorQuantification)

-## Citation

-If you use this pipeline, please cite:
-- DeepLabCut: Mathis et al. (2018) Nature Neuroscience
-- This repository: [Add Zenodo DOI when available]

 ## License

-[Specify your license]

 ## Contact

-For questions or issues, please open a GitHub issue or contact [your email].
+For questions or issues, please open a GitHub issue or contact atanurkm11@gmail.com.